For Black Boys Who Have Considered Suicide When the Hue Gets Too Heavy

 For Black Boys Who Have Considered Suicide When the Hue Gets Too Heavy is a 2021 play by Ryan Calais Cameron, inspired by Ntozake Shange's For Colored Girls Who Have Considered Suicide/When the Rainbow Is Enuf.
-The play follows six young Black British men - Jet, Midnight, Obsidian, Onyx, Pitch, and Sable - meeting for group therapy.
+The play follows six young Black British men—Jet, Midnight, Obsidian, Onyx, Pitch, and Sable—meeting for group therapy.

 The show was originally commissioned by New Diorama Theatre and co-commissioned by Boundless Theatre.

 Production history

+Off-West End (2021-2022)

 The show opened on 12 October 2021 at New Diorama Theatre in London, running until November.
 Tristan Fynn-Aiduenu directed the original production.
 The production transferred to the Royal Court for a limited 5 week run from 31 March 2022 to 7 May 2022.

+West End (2023-2024)

-The show is scheduled for a limited engagement at the Apollo Theatre from 25 March 2023 until 7 May.
-All six original cast members will be returning, and Ryan Calais Cameron will be directing.
+The show transferred to the West End for a limited engagement at the Apollo Theatre from 25 March 2023 until 7 May.
+All six original cast members reprised their roles, and Ryan Calais Cameron directed.
+In November 2023, it was announced that the production would return to the West End for a nine-week limited engagement.
+The show started performances from 29 February 2024 at the Garrick Theatre.